drone1/alt/README.md

 alt [options]

 Options:
   -V, --version                         output the version number -r, --reference <path>                Path to reference JSONC file (default language) -p, --provider <name>                 AI provider to use for translations (anthropic,
                                         openai)
   -o, --output-dir <path>               Output directory for localized files (default:
-                                       "/home/jonl/dev/alt")
+                                        "/home/jonl/dev/lightwall")
-  -l, --languages <list>               Comma-separated list of language codes -k, --keys <list>                    Comma-separated list of keys to process -g, --reference-language <language>  The reference file's language (default: "en") -j, --reference-var-name <var name>  The exported variable in the reference file, e.g.
-                                       export default = {...} you'd use 'default' (default:
+  -l, --languages <list>                Comma-separated list of language codes; overrides
+                                        languages specified in the config -k, --keys <list>                     Comma-separated list of keys to process -rl, --reference-language <language>  The reference file's language; overrides any 'referenceLanguage' config setting -j, --reference-var-name <var name>   The exported variable in the reference file, e.g. export default = {...} you'd use 'default' (default:
                                         "default")
   -f, --force                           Force regeneration of all translations (default:
                                         false)
   -y, --tty                             Use tty/simple renderer; useful for CI (default:
                                         false)
   -c, --config <path>                   Path to config file; defaults to <output
                                         dir>/config.json (default: null)
   -x, --max-retries <integer>           Maximum retries on failure (default: 100) -e, --concurrent <integer>            Maximum # of concurrent tasks (default: 5) -n, --normalize-output-filenames      Normalizes output filenames (to all lower-case)
                                         (default: false)
   --context-prefix <value>              String to be prefixed to all keys to search for
                                         additional context, which are passed along to the AI for context (default: "") --context-suffix <value>              String to be suffixed to all keys to search for additional context, which are passed along to the AI for context (default: "") --look-for-context-data               If specified, ALT will pass any context data specified in the reference file to the AI provider for translation.
-At least one of --contextPrefix or --contextSuffix must be specified (default: false) -w, --write-on-quit                  Write files to disk only on quit (including SIGTERM);
-                                       useful if running ALT causes your server to restart constantly (default: false) -v, --verbose                        Enables verbose spew (default: false) -d, --debug                          Enables debug spew (default: false) -t, --trace                          Enables trace spew (default: false) -h, --help                           display help for command
+At least one of --contextPrefix or --contextSuffix must be specified (default: false) -w, --write-on-quit                   Write files to disk only on quit (including SIGTERM); useful if running ALT causes your server to restart constantly (default: false) -v, --verbose                         Enables verbose spew (default: false) -d, --debug                           Enables debug spew (default: false) -t, --trace                           Enables trace spew (default: false) -h, --help                            display help for command
 ```

 ## Examples